dspace-unimr/dspyce/dspyce/rest/README.md

  |  __init__(self, api_endpoint: str, username: str = None, password: str = None)
  |      Creates a new object of the RestAPI class using
  |
- |  add_bitstream(self, bitstream: dspyce.bitstreams.ContentFile.ContentFile, bundle: dspyce.bitstreams.Bundle.Bundle) -> str
+ |  add_bitstream(self, bitstream: dspyce.bitstreams.Bitstream.ContentFile, bundle: dspyce.bitstreams.Bundle.Bundle) -> str
  |      Creates a new bitstream in a given dspace bundle.
  |      :param bitstream: The bitstream to upload.
  |      :param bundle: The bundle to upload the item in.